kedarshenoy/Movidbfrontend/README.md

 - **React Native CLI**: Install globally for running React Native commands.

 ## API
 The project utilizes the API provided by TMDb.
-For ease of use, the API key is included in the code.

 ## Requirements
 To set up the project, make sure you have the following: